WE ARE CURRENTLY RECRUITING VOLUNTEERS FOR 2018

 We do this to improve water safety skills in the community, and with the aim of igniting a passion for the marine environment in the younger generations.
 We hope for a future where the local community both want, and are able to, experience the underwater world for themselves.

-As a Conservation Adventure Volunteer you will spend one day a week supporting LTOs fisheries research.
+As a Conservation Adventure Volunteer you will spend some time supporting LTOs fisheries research.
 During this time you will learn to collect beach monitoring data, how to log it and why this is so important.
 You will record fish, shark and ray measurement data into the logs along with their corresponding images.
 You will also clean collected shark/ray vertebrae specimens, and ensure the equipment is clean and stored.

 LTO collects fisheries data in order to assess how sustainable the fisheries are in their current form.
 Through building this data set for monitoring and analysis it is our aim to work with the local community to determine a minimum landing size for individual species and help re-build a sustainable artisanal industry.
 The creation of a robust data set will provide the evidence base required to effectively lobby for changes to certain fishing legislation.